 - Feeling overwhelmed

-Burnout can lead to mistakes, poor job performance, and mental health problems, meaning it’s not just bad for the nurse in question, but for the team, they work with and their patients.
+Burnout can lead to mistakes, poor job performance, and mental health problems, meaning it’s bad for the nurse in question, the team they work with, and their patients.

 Noticing Nurse Burnout

 Before anything can be done about dealing with or even preventing nurse burnout, you must first be able to notice that it’s happening.